Baby Bump Style with Pink Blush Maternity

 And to mix up the all-black-everything trend I had going this spring, I reached for this Black and White Colorblock Maxi Dress that comes in a bunch of fun colors.
 The top is lined for comfort and discretion, and the dress won’t lose its shape no matter how many hours you put in sweating in it at the park while chasing your toddler.
 Trust me, I know this from experience.

 But here’s the thing: moms and moms-to-be don’t want to just be comfortable.
 We want to feel cute.
 This is so important in an age when photographic evidence is everywhere.
 We’re documenting our go-go-go lifestyles with social media, putting together virtual scrapbooks for our children, and we want to look back and see a mom who was pulled together and stylish.
+Don't forget to put on as many accessories as possible to complement whatever look you are going for.
+You can also try as many fashionable pairings of clothing as you wish to create a real fashion statement wherever you go.
+For this, you would need unique and versatile clothing that can pair well with a wide variety of your clothes.
+I have found that these cozy and chic alpaca ponchos do an excellent job of keeping you stylish and comfortable.
+These are better than your average, dull-looking cardigan or coat, as they come in several color and pattern varieties to complement many styles to make you look outstanding.
 We also don’t want to look like a hot mess, even when we feel like one.
 Lipstick and cute clothes make a different in how we feel; they just do.

 In other words, we might be moms, but we haven’t given up also being women.
 I hope that any of you reading this who are pregnant with your first will hear me out: things are about to change, but you do not have to lose yourself completely.
 In fact, I suggest you take the time to rediscover yourself instead.